matiasbontempo/opengl-adventures/README.md

 ## The Mighty Square and Index Buffers
 Drawing a square was easy: Just draw two triangles!
 But there's a better way to do this: Index Buffers.
 I followed the instructions to define a list of vertices and a list of indices.
 After some minor changes to the code, I had a square on the screen! 🟦

+## Vertex Buffers
+After setting the profile to 'core', OpenGL no longer creates a default vertex array object under the hood.
+This took a bit to understand so I left a lot of comments in the code.
+The idea is that the vertex array object is a container for vertex buffers and vertex attributes.
+Now I don't have to bind the vertex array object every time I want to draw something.
+I just bind it once and then bind the vertex buffer and vertex attributes.
+This is supposed to be a lot cleaner and easier to understand later on when I have more complex objects and scenes.